 Don’t look just at Scaling Agile frameworks.
 Frameworks mostly focus on today’s challenges, not on tomorrow’s.
 Instead, look at each different organizational level and context.
 Then enable the sense-making mechanism for these levels of contexts in their current conditions.
 For example, start with a weekly Retrospective and enable inspection & adaptation on each level and context.
 Don’t impose changes or frameworks upon them.
 But let them see on how they can make sense in their own environment.
 And then they are thinking differently about the work.

-They still might decide to go with LeSS or SAFe or [email protected], but then it is their response to their context and challenges.
+They still might decide to go with LeSS or SAFe or Scrum@Scale, but then it is their response to their context and challenges.
 More likely is, that they will pick their own tools and practices from all the different frameworks and then create what makes sense for themselves.

-Stay tuned, in our next article, we will look at how we can use Jamer Hunter’s Scalar Framing technique for an organization to Scaling Agile.
+In our next article, we will look at how we can use Jamer Hunter’s Scalar Framing technique for an organization to Scaling Agile.